Residential Concrete Homes

 Concrete – A Non-Combustible Alternative to wood Homes

-Concrete is not the traditional method for home construction however, it is becoming one of the favorites for many home owners.
+Historically, concrete has not been used as a traditional method for home construction.
+However, this type of construction method is becoming quite popular for many home owners, especially in disaster-prone areas.
 Concrete is used when discussing foundations and/or retaining walls because of the sheer strength, so why not use concrete for the entire home?
+In addition to using regular concrete, builders are increasingly using insulated concrete forms (ICF) to build disaster-resistant homes.

-Concrete homes are more than just strong, they are energy efficient, quiet, pest-proof, and most importantly very safe.
+Concrete homes are more than just strong – they are energy efficient, quiet, pest-proof, and most importantly, very safe.
 These homes can look just as beautiful as a wood-framed home and they come with added benefits.
 The strength and wind resistance of concrete homes is the main attraction for homeowners who live in hurricane or tornado zones.
 They are non-combustible and create a healthier indoor environment, due to the fact that they do not support the growth of mold or mildew.
-Some concrete homes qualify for tax credits and require less repair and maintenance.
+Some concrete homes may qualify for tax credits and require less repair and maintenance.

 Concrete vs. Wood